hyperledger/indy-hipe/text/acks/README.md

 those actions is known.
 Imagine Alice uses A2A messages to make an offer on a house, and Bob, the homeowner, has 72 hours to accept or reject.
 The default ACK event, *message processing*, happens when Alice's offer arrives.
-The *outcome* event happens when the offer is accepted or rejected, and may be delayed up to 72 hours.
-Similar situations apply to protocols where an application is submitted.
+The *outcome* event for Alice's offer happens when the offer is accepted or rejected, and may be delayed up to 72 hours.
+Similar situations apply to protocols where an application is submitted, and probably to many other use cases.

-The notion of "on receipt" matters if a message requesting an ACK is not the same as the message that needs acknowledgment.
+The notion of "on receipt" matters if the message requesting the ACK is not the same as the message that needs acknowledgment.
+This type of ACK may help compensate for transmission errors, among other things.

 ### When an ACK doesn't come

+All ACK behaviors are best effort unless a protocol stipulates otherwise.
+This is why the decorator name begins with `please`.
 A party that requests an explicit ACK cannot reason strongly about status when the ACK doesn't come.
 The other party may be offline, may be unable or unwilling to support fancy ACKs (or even simple ones), or may be communicating through a channel that's unreliable.

 However, a party that receives a `@please_ack` can, in an ACK response, indicate that it is not going to comply with everything that was requested.
 This is best practice if